REHVan/ArizonaSoftwareEngineering/README.md

 ## Part 2: User Profile Creation

+## IMPORTANT NOTE!
+THE PROGRAM DEPENDS ON "user-data" FOLDER EXISTING IN THE SAME FOLDER AS THE PROGRAM, IF THE FOLDER DOES NOT CARRY OVER WHEN COPYING THE REPO, PLEASE CREATE "user-data" IN SAME FOLDER.
 ### How to Compile & Run

 Place all files in the same folder, open the directory in VS Code via WSL, then run `Code .` to open with the dev container.